Poll: Which story are you most interested in the future? You can view the summaries below. Vote Now!

 – Hei "Junior" Xiong, probably.

 Jaune was an odd child.
 From his earliest years, his family had always found him watching their training segments, wide-eyed, and eerily focused.
 Even when placed in his cradle, with the door firmly shut and the baby monitor monitoring ever watchful, he had always found a way to slip through their notice and observe them.
 But other than those little oddities, he grew to be a good boy—a fine boy, even.
 Sure, there were moments when he would say things seemed beyond his years, but other than that, he had never done anything that truly warranted suspicion.
 But with an odd curiosity with weapons and their training, his family feared that he would one day beg to be like them—but thankfully that time never came.
-So when he grew too old to ever hopefully begin a life as a huntsman they simply let him ask his questions and watch from the sidelines.
+So when he grew too old to ever hopefully begin life as a huntsman they simply let him ask his questions and watch from the sidelines.
 Because you see, Jaune Arc was a good boy—a little strange at times, but he was a good boy.
 One a huntsman family could be proud of despite growing up to be a "normal" person.
 The first, they believed, would become more than just a warrior.
-And he was content to live that way too, but John had forgotten one thing: that no matter when and where, if one would desire peace, then they must first prepare for war.
+And he was content to live that way too, but John had forgotten one thing: that if you would desire peace, then you must first prepare for war.

-Irredeemable (RWBY and Rurouni Kenshin)— He wasn't always like this.
+Kintsugi (RWBY and Rurouni Kenshin)— He wasn't always like this.
 At one point in his life, he was even optimistic, despite how he lived most of his youth in those dark, Schnee mines.
 But slowly, inevitably, even his early optimism couldn't find the light against the injustice that had surrounded him.
 Even so, he held on, believing that one day, things would get better for them all.
 But it never did.
 If only... if only they would listen.
 If only they could.
 And before he realized it, that youthful optimism turned into ruthless determination.
 As he grew older, the world revealed more of its hideous self.
 A world where they were more than willing to silence their voice with brutality.
 So he 'talked' to them in the only language they were capable of understanding.
 With every swing, he would harden his heart; with every death, he would look them in the eyes.
 His ruthlessness would see him through the ranks.
 But he was just one soul.
 One soul that brokered nothing more than two things in his life: the Mission, and Her.
 Like him, she too changed from when they had first met.
 He just pushed the thought aside until that fateful day, when her amber eyes told him just how much different she had become.
 'Your hopes have become my burden,' by then, she, 'I—' Blake, '—will find my own liberation'... was gone.

-In the Arms of Eternity (Mass Effect and the Nasuverse)— To say Councilor Tevos had an interesting career was like saying Krogans are a little aggressive—an understatement.
-Throughout her long life, she lived through terrorist attacks, hijackings, commando life, threats to galactic stability, and perhaps the most important of them all, witnessed humanity's arrival to the galactic stage.
+In the Arms of Eternity (Mass Effect and the Nasuverse)— To say Councilor Tevos had an interesting career was like saying Krogans are a little aggressive—simply an understatement.
+Throughout her long life, she lived through terrorist attacks, kidnappings, mercenary life, corporate wars, threats to galactic stability, and perhaps the most important of them all, humanity's arrival to the galactic stage.
 Ah yes, the humans.
 Not even 30 years since first contact and they had already made quite an impression on the galaxy.
 Their accomplishments during that short time along with their rapid ascent and acknowledgment within the Council was something to be admired, and even wary of.
 To the turians, their ability to match their forces head-on, despite their technological inferiority during the Relay 314 Incident, brought them a rare, proper distinction.
 To the salarians, their rapid intake of technologies and bold attempts to challenge their covert operations earned them nearly palpable respect.
 To the asari... their very discovery rocked them to the core.
 She was no different in that regard, but it was for entirely different reasons.
 Because to her, they were a race to whom he belonged to.
 A white-haired human that saved her life so, so long ago.

 A dark AU (Alternative Universe) inspired by College Fool's Renegade Reinterpretations, LogicalPremise's "Premiseverse," and elements of the SCP Foundation.
 A galaxy that seems closer to the utopia of Star Trek at its uppermost layer, where its citizens live blissfully unaware of the sheer callousness and dark undertones ruled by competing intelligence agencies, horrific experiments, conspiracies, and the fight for racial supremacy that had been ongoing for thousands of years.
 And yet, unseen to even their impressive eyes lay the Moonlit World, where magic, mysteries, and gods rule.